kristjan/store_validator/README.md

+## Store Validator

-# ActiveRecord validations on dynamic columns
+### ActiveRecord validations on dynamic columns

 Using [ActiveRecord::Store](http://api.rubyonrails.org/classes/ActiveRecord/Store.html) enables flexible schema by using postgres' hstore or json type columns.

-It can be difficult to make types more static in a flexible `ActiveRecord::Store` implementation, often costly and sometimes impossible without downtime.
+`ActiveRecord::Store` implementation is sometimes too flexible.
+When data integrity is important, validations are a good way to make sure your data is clean and consistent.

 This gem allows validations on specific attributes within those flexible columns.

 Store Validator can be used like any other active record validator

 ```ruby
 class Foo < ActiveRecord::Base
   store_accessor :settings, :role